joshdavies14/joshdavies14/README.md

 🌱 I’m currently learning Java & Haskell

-🔭 I’m currently working on various coursework bits & Semlink, a project to connect course mates together virtually
+🔭 I’m currently working on various coursework bits & some themes for various IDEs (mainly VSCode and IntelliJ)

 💬 You can learn more about me and check out my blog here: https://joshdavies.tech/